valfragier16/NewsScrapper/README.md

 # NewsScrapper
 GW Homework Week 18

 This app allows the user to view Live Science articles, save their favorites onto another page, and comment on the saved articles.
 Each article is displayed with a headline which is also a link to the source of the article and a brief description that includes the published date.
-All articles are presented by <a href="https://www.livescience.com/space?type=article " target="_blank">LiveScience</a>.
+All articles are presented by <a href="https://www.nytimes.com/ " target="_blank">NY Times</a>.

 This app uses the technologies listed below: